jeanjcode/JC--Team-Profile-Generator/README.md

 1. Right click on `index.js` and select 'Open in Integrated Terminal'.

-2. Type `node index.js` and enter.
+2. Type in `node index.js` and enter.

 3. You will be given a series of prompts to help build your team, you will have to choice to add a team manager, engineer/s and intern/s.